BonoboPLC/lojjo_wiki/retail-sales-agents.md

 ![Sell Ticket](/uploads/sell-ticket.png "Sell Ticket")

 >Step 2.
-Select between a Printed or Digital ticket {.is-info}
+Select either a Printed or Digital ticket {.is-info}

 You can sell printed or digital tickets.